Le-Mans-Universite/CasGuardBundle/README.md

 }
 ```

-For Symfony4 and Symfony5 and Symfony6 and Symfony7, add the Bundle in config/bundles.php (if line not present)
+For Symfony4 and Symfony5 and Symfony6 and Symfony7 and Symfony8, add the Bundle in config/bundles.php (if line not present)
 ```
 <?php